안녕하세요.토미입니다.

 Let’s have fun learning an exciting language, Korean!

-Today, we will learn the grammar [ー겠어요] and I will summarize all five future tenses that we’ve learned so far.
+Today, we will learn the grammar –겠어요, and I will summarize all five future tenses we have learned so far.

-After today’s class, you will be able to express your future goals, such as “I will do my best to study Korean!”
+After today’s class, you can express your future goals, such as “I will do my best to study Korean!”

-By the end of today’s class, we will have finished learning all future tenses that elementary level learners need to know.
+By the end of today’s class, we will have learned all future tenses that elementary-level learners need to know.

-I am sure you can pass TOPIK and be the super master of Korean!
+I am sure you can pass TOPIK and become a master of Korean!

 그럼 시작할게요!